numtel/meteor-cfs-image-resize/README.md

 `format` | Format of output image, optional, default same as input, accepts `image/png` or `image/jpeg` `quality` | Output image quality number 0-100, only used with JPEG images, optional

+## Performance

+Although images are resized in a separate process to prevent the event loop from being blocked, large images will take significant time to resize due to the JavaScript implementation of the image encoders and decoders.

+For high load situations where more capacity is needed, look into using GraphicsMagick using the [`cfs:graphicsmagick` Package](https://github.com/CollectionFS/Meteor-cfs-graphicsmagick).

 ## Running Tests

 Use the standard command: